top of page

 • 4 min read

-A casual Walk & Talk — nothing formal, just a chance to move your body and meet some lovely women along the way.
+We’re hosting a casual Walk & Talk—nothing formal, just a chance to move your body and meet some lovely women along the way.
+Many women come on their own, which makes it easy to join.
+If you’ve been meaning to come to something, this is a perfect place to start.
+Join here.

 What’s On in The Shire